-I like the fact that book is narrated from the point of view of each of the main characters, and that each chapter is named for a different phobia.
+I like the fact that the book is narrated from the point of view of each of the main characters, and that each chapter is named for a different phobia.
 Another high point for me is the author’s brilliant description of Cape Town- it makes me want to add the city to my growing list of beautiful world cities to visit before I clock the big 3 and 0.

 One other thing that stood out for me is that with Ruby, the author makes us see that sometimes, the helper needs some help of his/her own.
-That’s one thing human beings overlook because we base our conclusions on appearances as we tend to think that people’s lives are perfect when in actual fact, things are usually not what they appear to be.
+That’s one thing human beings overlook because we base our conclusions on appearances as we tend to think that people’s lives are perfect when things are usually not what they appear to be.

 Generally speaking, the book is quite interesting.
 However, some things did not cut it for me.
 I’ll list them below: